 - 6) How do members report their individual hours?
 The log for recording Volunteer Service Units (VSUs) can be found in the KEHA Manual Appendix.
 Make as many copies as necessary and total the number of hours per category before sending the log to the Club/County Chairman for Leadership Development. - 7) Clubs may elect to report hours as an entity provided no individual member of said club is reporting individual hours as well.
-This eliminates the potential for duplicate reporting and confusion.
-Clubs with 1000 hours or more in a given year will be recognized. - 8) How are hours reported to the state level?
+This eliminates the potential for duplicate reporting and confusion. - 8) How are hours reported to the state level?
 The County Chairman must forward the compiled County VSU Report Forms to the Area Leadership Development Chairman by August 15.
 The Area Leadership Development Chairman then completes the area VSU Report Forms and sends the form to the State Chairman for Leadership Development by September 15.